 Common issues, in no particular order.

 - GFA-555 MKI output driver transistors sometimes pop short and make the amp go DC to rail.
 These have just barely sufficient VCE ratings.
 The GFA-555 will swing nearly 170V rail-to-rail, and the 2SA1011 transistors are only rated at 160V.
 Some say they were testing and sorting transistors at the factory, binning by VCE, and putting the higher-voltage ones in the GFA-555, and the lower ones in the GFA-545.
 This is not Adcom being cheap!
-Back in the day, there really was a narrow selection of transistors with good Ft, low capacitance and high-power dissipation all at the same time.
-A larger die has more capacitance.
+Back in the day, there really was a narrow selection of transistors with good Ft, low capacitance and high-power dissipation all in the same device.
 They didn’t have the luxury of devices like the MJE15032/33 Which is my recommendation for replacement, and every 555 MKI should really have this done.

 - Power switches on GFA-555 MKI and MKII sometimes weld themselves shut, permanently on.
 The 555 has a pretty huge power supply with a massive inrush current; it’s a 700-850VA transformer going into 4×15,000uF, which is right up against the limit of the surge capability of the switch, which uses two sets of 16A rated contacts in parallel.

-Fortunately this switch is still made, and it’s cheap as chips, so pick one up the next time you put in a parts order.
+Fortunately this switch is still made, and is cheap as chips, so pick one up the next time you put in a parts order.
 Carling RGSCC901-R-B-B-E available at Mouser and others.
 (No affiliation)

 - GFA-555 MKI & MKII Cracked solder joints on TO-126 VAS and driver transistors from overheating.
 Fix; Attach small heatsinks.
 Hoppe’s Brain input boards feature board-mounted heatsinks for these transistors.